 All staff are responsible for:

-- Defending and upholding the trust's reputation and protecting the trust from the negative impact of risk on a day-to-day basis. - Reporting risk and control failures to the CEO and/or headteacher.
+- Defending and upholding the trust's reputation and protecting the trust from the negative impact of risk on a day-to-day basis. - Reporting risk and control failures and near-misses to the CEO and/or head teacher.